Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.

 - Economic Survey 2019-20 has put current fiscal growth (2019-20) at five per cent.

-- ES2020 mentions that the fiscal deficit target for current fiscal may need to be relaxed to revive growth.
+- ES2020 mentions that the fiscal deficit target for the current fiscal may need to be relaxed to revive growth.

 - Economic Survey 2019-20 has projected economic growth at 6 to 6.5 per cent in the fiscal year (2020-21) starting 1st of April this year.

-- About 1.24 lakh new firms were created in 2018, which is an increase of about 80 per cent from about 70,000 in 2014.
+- About 1.24 lakh new firms were created in 2018, which is an increase of about 80 percent from about 70,000 in 2014.

-- The industrial sector, as per the Index of Industrial Production (IIP), registered only a growth of 0.6 per cent in 2019-20 (April-November) as compared to 5.0 per cent during 2018-19 (April-November).
+- The industrial sector, as per the Index of Industrial Production (IIP), registered only a growth of 0.6 percent in 2019-20 (April-November) as compared to 5.0 percent during 2018-19 (April-November).

-- India’s BoP position improved from US$ 412.9 bn of forex reserves in end-March, 2019 to US$ 433.7 bn in end September 2019.
-Foreign reserves stood at US$ 461.2 bn as on 10th January 2020.
+- India’s BoP position improved from US$ 412.9 bn of forex reserves in end-March, 2019 to US$ 433.7 bn in end-September 2019.
+Foreign reserves stood at US$ 461.2 bn as of 10th January 2020.

 - The Gross Non-Performing Advances ratio remained unchanged for Scheduled Commercial banks at 9.3% between March and September 2019.
 NPA increased slightly for the Non-Banking Financial Corporations (NBFCs) from 6.1% in March 2019 to 6.3% in September 2019.